tedneward/Workshop-VMImpl/README.md

-# Workshop-VMImpl: Step 1 (Mathematics) - Completed!
+# Workshop-VMImpl: Step 2 (Comparisons)
-Welcome to my implementation of step 1!
-This will essentially be the same code as what's in the branch `step2begin`, but this document will be different (since the `step2begin` branch will contain the instructions for Step 2).
+Welcome to step 2!
+In this step, we will implement the various comparison operators, which are actually very, very similar to the mathematics operators you just finished.
+(In fact, I debated whether or not to put both steps into a single one.)

 The code in this step is from my implementation of the `step1end` branch; you are not obligated to use it, so long as your tests passed at the end of step 1.